-Parumoana Polytechnic's English as a Second Language unit started a full-time course to give people confidence to do more training and get jobs by improving their English.
+Parumoana Polytechnic's English as a Second Language unit started a full-time course to give people the confidence to do more training and get jobs by improving their English.
 Called A Foundation in English, the course teaches both English and computer and life skills.
 ESL class co-ordinator Margaret Collinge aimed to raise people's confidence by raising their level of English.

 The availability of good childcare was essential because children shaped the future, Kāpiti MP Margaret Shields said at the official opening of the Parumoana Community Polytechnic crèche at the weekend.
 Mrs Shields, who is also Minister of Women's Affairs, applauded the facility saying it would provide for mothers in a twofold way - enabling parents to attend the polytechnic knowing their children were well looked after, and allow other mothers time off from the demands of their children.